top of page

 SUPERVISION MODEL(S)

 I utilize the Integrated Developmental Model of Supervision when supervising individuals for licensure and those simultaneously seeking licensure and credentialing as a play therapist.
 For licensure supervision, I believe that supervision is a learning experience whereby the supervisor assists the supervisee in developing the necessary skills and competencies to practice independently.
-I utilize case and documentation review, videotapes of sessions (at a minimum 24 sessions), experiential activities in supervision, and assigned readings.
+I utilize case and documentation review, videotapes of sessions (at a minimum 75 sessions), experiential activities in supervision, and assigned readings.
+I require that you do a minimum of 60 hours of licensure supervision (and 45 videotapes of your work) if you have had prior licensure supervision.

 I use Reflective Supervision in working with individuals in the Infant/Family Mental Health field.
 The goals of Reflective supervision are to reflect on thoughts, feelings, and values to strengthen relationships, foster growth, and build resilience.